Cold War childhood: An African dictator's daughter in Pyongyang

 "Most people could shoot guns when they were 18 or 19.
 But because I was put in the only class with girls my sister's age, I was able to shoot when I was 14," Macias said.
 "I could probably still shoot it but I don't remember how to strip it."

-Macias recalls rumors in 1989 of the Tiananmen Square democracy movement and subsequent massacre in Beijing reaching the hallways of North Korean colleges.
+Macias recalls rumours in 1989 of the Tiananmen Square democracy movement and subsequent massacre in Beijing reaching the hallways of North Korean colleges.

 "I felt university students in Pyongyang at the time were thinking about change too," she said.
 "Although they (North Korean media) didn't report it, a lot of people knew about it."